Plastic Free July

 Who doesn’t want to live in a world with cleaner streets, pristine oceans and beautiful local communities?

-Plastic Free July aims to change the planet for the better and encourages households around the world to take up the challenge, and try going plastic free for the month on July!
+Plastic Free July aims to change the planet for the better and encourages households around the world to take up the challenge, and try going plastic-free for the month of July!

 In the 2018 challenge, 120 million people across the globe took part in this challenge, spanning over 177 countries!!

-in An IPOS Survey it was revealed that 29% of the people surveyed worldwide were aware of the Plastic Free July Challenge and almost half of those people chose to participate, that’s pretty amazing!!
+An IPOS survey it was revealed that 29% of the people surveyed worldwide were aware of the Plastic Free July Challenge and almost half of those people chose to participate, that’s pretty amazing!!

 Great news for us and the planet!